 Needless to say, the mother of the bride plays an integral role in the wedding day and the lead-up to the event.
 Oftentimes, she will spend the entire wedding day with the bride and help her get ready to walk down the aisle.
 She may also give a speech during the rehearsal dinner or wedding reception.

 Traditionally, the father of the bride pays for the wedding.
 However, over the years, things have changed, and it’s just as likely that the cost will be split between the two families or by the couple themselves.
 The father of the bride has two major tasks: Give a speech at the reception and participate in the father-daughter dance.

 Mother of the Groom

 The mother of the bride often takes center stage, but the mother of the groom has an equally important role.
-She is there to lend support to her son, should he need it, and be a host at the event.
+She is there to lend support to the groom, if necessary, and be a host at the event.
 In some cases, she may also take part in planning the wedding and can give a speech as part of the wedding reception as well.

 Father of the Groom